 High schools do not automatically forward IEP/ 504 Plans to colleges.
 Because an IEP and 504 Plan from high school is written based on a law that does not cover colleges, these service plans, while helpful in understanding the impact of disabilities in the classroom, do not in themselves qualify students as having disabilities at Louisburg College.
 See the ADHD Documentation Guidelines and the LD Documentation Guidelines for further information on what is needed to document a specific disability.

-Students can request accommodations by scheduling an intake interview with the Office of Learning Support and Disability Services (OLSDS).
-The office is located in 111 and 112 Taft and students can come by, call 919-497-3236 or email email@example.com to make an appointment.
+Students can request accommodations by scheduling an intake interview with the Accessibiity Services Office.
+The office is located in 111 and 107 Taft and students can come by or call 919-497-3236 or email email@example.com to make an appointment.

-Students are asked to submit appropriate documentation of a disability before their intake interview with OLSDS.
+Students are asked to submit appropriate documentation of a disability before their intake interview with Accessibility Services.
 Failing to bring appropriate documentation will slow the process of determining reasonable accommodations.

 Additionally, please note that accommodations must be reviewed each semester.
 Students are encouraged to schedule an appointment with the director before or at the beginning of each semester to review accommodations and update disclosure release forms, so that they apply to a student’s new set of instructors.

 For further information on service eligibility, visit How to Qualify for Disability Services.

 Parents may contact the Accessibility Services Office and request that the director contact students, explain the services of the Office, and invite them to make an appointment.
 However, students are responsible for further pursuing eligibility with the Accessibility Services Office.